mehialiabadi/Number-theory-in-sagemath/README.md

 # Number-theory-in-sagemath

-Lets start with implemention RSA in sagemath.
+Lets start with implemention of RSA in sagemath.
 To do this,
 Key generation:
 1- choose	two	big	primes	p	and	q,	and	let	n=pq.